 Today, the administration announced they were taking religious principles very seriously–by giving institutions an extra year to get over them.
 The Obama administration refused to change a controversial rule that would require religious institutions, in violation of their conscience, to pay for contraceptive drugs—including those that could cause an abortion.
 Instead, the administration merely delayed the effective date of the rule by one year.

-The rule is currently subject to two lawsuits filed by The Becket Fund for Religious Liberty—one on behalf of Belmont Abbey College in North Carolina, and one on behalf of Colorado Christian University.
+The rule is currently subject to two lawsuits filed by Becket Law—one on behalf of Belmont Abbey College in North Carolina, and one on behalf of Colorado Christian University.

-“This is a shameless attempt to kick the can down the road in an election year,” says Hannah Smith, Senior Legal Counsel for The Becket Fund.
+“This is a shameless attempt to kick the can down the road in an election year,” says Hannah Smith, Senior Legal Counsel for Becket.
 “Religious colleges, universities, and hospitals will never pay for abortion drugs in violation of their religious beliefs–this year or any other year.
 The right of conscience has no expiration date.”

 “The administration has seen the writing on the wall.
 They know that this mandate cannot survive constitutional scrutiny any more than their ‘extreme’ position in Hosanna-Tabor did.
 So the administration is trying to delay the inevitable judgment day,” added Smith.

-The Becket Fund for Religious Liberty is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
-The Becket Fund has a 17-year history of defending religious liberty for people of all faiths.
+Becket Law is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
+Becket has a 17-year history of defending religious liberty for people of all faiths.
 Its attorneys are recognized as experts in the field of church-state law.

 Case Page: Belmont Abbey College v.
 Sebelius